 Recommendations from the Bench: Presenting Video Oral Arguments

-CCAP has posted a new resource, Recommendations from the Bench: Presenting Video Oral Arguments (PDF) that includes tips and advice for presenting a video oral argument, as well as inks to YouTube videos on how to look better on video calls.
+CCAP resource: Recommendations from the Bench: Presenting Video Oral Arguments (PDF) which includes tips and advice for presenting a video oral argument, as well as inks to YouTube videos on how to look better on video calls.

+CalAppNews Needs You!
 Have an idea for an article that would interest our members?
 Know a colleague with an interesting hobby, side gig or background?
 Read a book or bought an office lifesaver you’d like to share?
 Or attended a seminar that discussed an interesting topic you’d be willing to review?
 Let us know.
 We need articles to make up our newsletter and we’d love any and all help our members can offer.
 Every idea is welcome.
-So don't be shy and contact Heather at firstname.lastname@example.org.
+So don't be shy and contact Suzanne Nicholson at firstname.lastname@example.org.

 BRIEFBANK: The CADC Briefbank has arguments, ideas, and samples that address many of the common issues of indigent appellate practice.
 If you haven't tried it out, please do.
 The Briefbank Committee volunteers are on call to help you.
 Just post your question to the Briefbank forum.
 If you are one of the many contributors - thank you!
 Keep up the good work!
 Members are also encouraged to add their own pleadings to the Briefbank.